 Rising food costs.
-The housing mess.
-The credit crunch.
+Housing messes.
+Credit crunches.
 Bank collapses.
 Government bailouts.
 The sagging stock market.
 If it seems like the only positive news lately has been the tiny plus-sign in the window of your pregnancy test kit, we don't blame you.
 If you're like most new or expecting parents, you're probably wondering how, exactly, you can afford to raise your baby, particularly if you live in an expensive city.
 But despite these fiscally turbulent times, there's plenty you can do.
-We talked to experts for ways to make having a baby more affordable, even if you don’t make much money or you live in an expensive area.
-We also talked with real parents nationwide about how they’re facing economic challenges, and provide practical solutions for everything from buying baby stuff to saving for college.
-To start, following these rules will help you keep your head when those all around you are losing theirs:
+Following these rules will help you keep your head when those all around you are losing theirs:

 The key to maintaining control, says Clayman, is to slow down that process and think reflectively rather than reflexively.
 This, she says, will help you avoid anxiety and all-or-nothing reasoning.
 "It's not a choice between your baby sleeping in a $1,000 crib or a dresser drawer," she says.
 Safe and affordable middle-ground options abound.
 Check out our Buyer's Guide.